waterling/create-react-app/README.md

 This is a CRA fork that I use for my projects.
 You can use it, too.

+However, I strongly recommend using the official CRA and contributing to help improve the official CRA.

 # CRA WITH SAUCE

 Add some SAUCEsomeness to your CRAwesomeness, supporting: